-Ratification, acceptance, approval
+Article 55 Ratification, acceptance, approval

 - 1. This Agreement shall be subject to ratification, acceptance or approval by the signatory Governments in accordance with their respective constitutional procedures.
 Instruments of ratification, acceptance or approval shall be deposited with the Depositary. - 2.
-Each Contracting Party shall notify the Secretary-General whether it is an exporting Member or an importing Member at the time of deposit of its instrument of ratification, acceptance or approval or as soon as possible thereafter.
+Each Contracting Party shall notify the Secretary-General of the United Nations whether it is an exporting Member or an importing Member at the time of deposit of its instrument of ratification, acceptance or approval or as soon as possible thereafter.

-Accession
+Article 56 Accession